GeniusDai/cppev/README.md

 * Event Driven Nio: Demo how to use event loop for the nio classes.

+* File Transfer: Transfer file with large size by tcp/ip.

 # Issues and Maintenance

 * Due to rapid development, regression issue may occur intermittently in the dev branch.
 Try git pull when you're blocked by compile/runtime issue.